Spencer Steer Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.
+- The Royals pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.10 team ERA ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.10).

-- The Royals rank 17th in baseball in home runs given up (74 total, 1.1 per game).
+- The Royals rank 14th in baseball in home runs surrendered (74 total, 1.1 per game).

+- Lynch gets the start for the Royals, his fourth of the season.
+He is 0-2 with a 4.41 ERA and 17 strikeouts in 16 1/3 innings pitched.

+- In his most recent time out on Friday, the left-hander tossed six innings against the Baltimore Orioles, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.